2023 Spring Conference

 • Redbud Resource Group

-TIP: Make the most of these workshops by bringing examples of projects or programs that would benefit from public funding, workforce development, and/or alliances with local Native American communities.
-Come prepared to talk about the projects or programs.
-Come prepared to meet people, learn a lot, and get work done!
+Participants brought examples of projects or programs that would benefit from public funding, workforce development, and/or alliances with local Native American communities.
+They came prepared to meet people, learn a lot, and get work done!

 FIELD TRIPS

-Join friends and colleagues on a grand day out!
-TOGETHER Bay Area member organizations will host engaging, welcoming field trips for the 2023 conference on May 11 & 12.
-All Spring Conference tickets include access to a field trip.
+TOGETHER Bay Area member organizations hosted engaging, welcoming field trips for the 2023 conference on May 11 & 12.
+All Spring Conference tickets included access to a field trip.

 Field Trips are a great opportunity to visit regional landscapes and learn about project details, successes and lessons learned from the folks involved!
 It’s also an opportunity to spend a day outside, and who doesn’t want that?